narenkhatwani/narenkhatwani-resume/content/home/experience.md

     location: New Jersey
     date_start: '2024-09-01'
     date_end: ''
+    description: |
+      Fall 2024 and Summer 2025.
-    description: Taught CS 331 - Database System Design and Management, focusing on key concepts such as database design, SQL programming, normalization, and transaction management, providing both theoretical and practical knowledge.
-Developed comprehensive course materials and assessments, ensuring students gain a robust understanding of database systems and are well-prepared for real-world applications in the field.
+      • Taught CS 331: Database System Design and Management, focusing on key concepts such as database design, SQL programming, normalization, and transaction management, providing both theoretical and practical knowledge.
+      • Developed comprehensive course materials and assessments, ensuring students gain a robust understanding of database systems and are well-prepared for real-world applications in the field.

   - title: Teaching Assistant
     company: New Jersey Institute of Technology
     company_url: 'https://www.njit.edu/'
     company_logo:
     location: New Jersey
     date_start: '2023-09-01'
-    date_end: '2024-08-31'
+    date_end: ''
+    description: |
-    description: Teaching Assistant for CS 632 - Advanced Database System Design, CS 331 - Database System Design and Management.
-Offering weekly consultations during dedicated office hours to address graduate student questions and provide clarifications.
-Additionally assessing and grading student assignments, exams, projects, and homework, ensuring timely and accurate feedback.
+      • Teaching Assistant for CS 632: Advanced Database System Design, CS 331: Database System Design and Management, DS 636: Data Analytics with R program.
+      • Offering weekly consultations during dedicated office hours to address graduate student questions and provide clarifications.
+      • Assessing and grading student assignments and homework, ensuring timely and accurate feedback.

   - title: Graduate Researcher
     company: New Jersey Institute of Technology
     company_url: 'https://www.njit.edu/'
     company_logo:
     location: New Jersey
-    date_start: '2021-09-01'
+    date_start: '2021-10-01'
-    date_end: '2023-08-15'
+    date_end: '2023-08-31'
+    description: |
-    description: Research a software package (Arkouda) allowing users to interactively issue massive parallel computations on distributed data using functions and syntax that mimic NumPy (the underlying computational library used in most Python data science workflows).
-Another objective of my work was to test how a user can experience Arkouda, do a performance comparison study and craft tutorials for Data Analytics using Arkouda.
+      • Arkouda – research a software package that allows a user to interactively issue massive parallel computations on distributed data using functions and syntax that mimic NumPy, the underlying computational library used in most Python data science workflows.
+      • Objective - Test how a user can experience Arkouda and do a performance comparison study.

   - title: Technology Engineering Intern
     company: Forbes Media LLC